-6. When coaching, I take my lead from that part of me which connects with the person I'm working with, trusting the infinite intelligence beneath the surface, which is available to us both.
+6. When coaching, I take my lead from that part of me which connects with the client I'm working with, trusting the infinite intelligence beneath the surface, which is available to us both.

 7. A main purpose of my work is to help bring about peace of mind through the confidence of being part of an infinitely wider system designed to self-heal.